xvik/gradle-use-python-plugin/README.md

 called: `python -m somemodule module arfs --option`

+In some cases, you can use `BasePythonTask` which is super class of `PythonTask` and provides only automatic `pythonPath` property setting from global configuration.

 #### Completely custom task

 Plugin provides `ru.vyarus.gradle.plugin.python.cmd.Python` utility class, which could be used directly in custom task